 Learn the Basics on the French University Education System

 In France and within the European Union, university-level studies are separated into three basic levels: LMD, each corresponding to a certain number of ECTS (European Credit Transfer System) credits.
 Learn more here.
+Information about our grading system to be added soon.

 Faculties and Departments of Rennes 2 University